-Bad breath is caused by the excretion of the anaerobic bacteria that live in your mouth.
+Bad breath is caused by the excretion of the anaerobic bacteria that live in your mouth that need a perfect bad breath treatment.
 These anaerobic bacteria (bacteria that do not need oxygen to survive) excrete sulfur compounds.
 These compounds are what causes the problem.
 There are two types of unpleasant smells: the ‘rotten egg’ smell (hydrogen sulfide) and the barnyard smell (methyl mercaptan).
 These are known as VSCs – volatile sulfur compounds.
 The key word here is volatile.
 Each individual will have different amounts of anaerobic bacteria, meaning that, unfortunately, some people will just naturally have worse breath than others.

 How do you know if you have bad breath?

 - taking certain prescription medications and antihistamines.

 All of the above decrease the amount of saliva in your mouth.
 Saliva contains oxygen, which keeps your mouth healthy and fresh.
 A white-coated tongue is also an indication that you may have bad breath.
 That white coating is comprised of sulfur compounds that have risen to the tongue’s surface and cause bad breath.
 Old, worn dental work has a rough surface that also provides a space for bacteria to colonize.

 Keep in mind that you breathe what you eat.
 High-protein foods, coffee, onions, garlic, sugar, acidic foods and drinks and dairy products all worsen your breath.
 Gastric reflux also results in a bad breath; ask your Oral Health Care Professionals about prescribing a medication to get this condition under control.

 The good news is that you can take control of your breath.
 Follow the guidelines below and this will hugely increase the chances of having clean, fresh breath.

 - Have your teeth professionally cleaned at least three times a year.